 The 5-mile out-and-back hike to Blue Lake is absolutely beautiful, with views of multiple alpine lakes along the way.
 The destination in particular is striking and photogenic, a dark blue lake above the treeline, surrounded by twelvers and thirteeners.

 The hike to Sky Pond is one of the most famous and best rated hikes in Rocky Mountain National Park.
 The varied views, including of several alpine lakes, and the vistas you see on this trail showcase some of the best that Rocky Mountain National Park has to offer.

-Although the Dowdy Draw – Spring Brook – Goshawk Ridge Loop is 8 miles long, it is an easy hike to do.
+Although the Dowdy Draw – Spring Brook – Goshawk Ridge Loop is 8 miles long, it is on the easy side of moderate to hike.
 Along the way you will see varied scenery, including some great views of Eldorado Canyon, and the Front Range mountains.

 Mount Audubon is a serious thirteener and we can only recommend it for experienced hikers.
 The breathtaking views near the summit are worth the climb.
 However, between the high winds and rocky trail, be prepared for some uncomfortable conditions to get there.

 Golden Gate Canyon State Park is a lovely place to visit if you’re looking for an easy or family-friendly hike.
 The scenery is varied and there are many options for trails to explore.
 The 8-mile Mountain Lion Loop and detour to Windy Peak is a good option if you want an introduction to the park.